WeAreL3gi0n/WeAreL3gi0n/README.md

-Hi ! in this account i will share python script :)
+Hi ! in this account i will share all things i code :p